United States Courthouse (Tallahassee): Architecture

 The former postal lobby and main staircase are located at the south (main) entry.
 Original finishes include marble flooring and wainscoting, marble pilasters along the south wall, decorative crown molding, bronze ornaments and grills, and marble surrounds with keystones accenting the south wall's doors and windows.
 Marble writing tables and a bulletin board with marble surround are at the lobby's south wall.
 Below the north wall's crown molding are Ulreich's murals, depicting important events in Florida's history.
 The west and north walls have original brass six-panel doors with classically detailed surrounds.
 The lobby's original brass light fixtures with glass globes are typical of 1930s post offices.
 Faced with marble, the original curved staircase is at the lobby's southwest corner.
 Following the stairs' curve, the staircase railing has iron balusters with a wood cap and decorative bronze newels at each level.

 The two-story main courtroom is on the second floor.
 The courtroom lobby retains historic terrazzo floors, marble baseboards, wooden chair rails, and paneled doors.
 The courtroom itself features wood wainscoting and fluted Ionic pilasters supporting a massive wood entablature with a dentil cornice, all of painted white pine.
 Arched windows on the south wall have wood trim with a keystone and rosette corner blocks.
 Original furnishings include the judge's bench, jury box, court rail, and spectators' benches.

-In 2000, an annex was completed near the historic building to provide space for the U.S. District Court.
+In 2000, an annex was completed near the historic building to provide space for the U.S. District Court; this became the Joseph Hatchett United States Courthouse.
 In 2003–2004, the courthouse was subject to a $4 million renovation that included window and facade restoration, preservation of key areas such as judges' office suites, and remodeling of remaining areas for bankruptcy court, clerk, and trustee and U.S. Marshals use.
 Akin & Associates Architects, Inc. provided architectural design services, while Peter R. Brown Construction, Inc. was the general contractor.
 In 2005, the Tallahassee Trust for Historic Preservation recognized the project with an outstanding achievement award.